Reference Counted Class Objects

 }

-Usually such approaches also use private
+Usually such approaches also use private constructors and object

 factories to ensure the same allocation method is used during creation